swiftlang/swift/docs/SIL.rst

 raw SIL, as follows:

-- Memory promotion: this is implemented as two optimization phases, the first of which performance capture analysis to promote alloc_box instructions to alloc_stack, and the second which promotes non-address exposed alloc_stack instructions to SSA registers.
+- Memory promotion: this is implemented as two optimization phases, the first of which performs capture analysis to promote alloc_box instructions to alloc_stack, and the second of which promotes non-address-exposed alloc_stack instructions to SSA registers.

 TODO: